kubevela/kubevela.github.io/docs/end-user/workflow/apply-component.md

 ## Apply components and traits separately

-The 'ApplyComponent' have integrated the `Load` and `Apply` operator.
-In addition, components and traits need to be applied separately.
+The `ApplyComponent` have integrated the `Load` and `Apply` actions.
+In the following, we will apply components and traits separately.

 ```yaml
 apiVersion: core.oam.dev/v1beta1